TAKE THE WORRY OUT OF PROPERTY MANAGEMENT.

-It should only cost tenants only a few dollars a week but it could save you millions.
+It should only cost tenants only a few dollars a week but it could save you thousands.

 All of our tenants are strongly advised to take out contents insurance to guard against being sued for damaging rental properties.